 The mission of FOTAS is to support the Aiken County Animal Shelter by promoting animal welfare, responsible pet ownership, and the elimination of euthanasia of all adoptable animals.

-Before FOTAS was established, the County’s live release rate was only 9% but we are happy to say last year, 2017 year end status, it was 83% as a result of the efforts of FOTAS and its volunteers.
+Before FOTAS was established, the County’s live release rate was only 9% but we are happy to say last year, 2017 year end status, it was 83% as a result of the efforts of FOTAS and its volunteers (total animals saved divided by total animals received).
 Despite this improvement, 83% is still unacceptably low.
 FOTAS will continue its efforts to improve that number and fulfill its mission to never have to euthanize another adoptable animal.

 2017 Aiken County Animal Shelter